vimeo/psalm/docs/running_psalm/issues/PossiblyUnusedMethod.md

 # PossiblyUnusedMethod

-Emitted when `--find-dead-code` is turned on and Psalm cannot find any calls to a given class method
+Emitted when `--find-dead-code` is turned on and Psalm cannot find any calls to a public or protected method.

 ```php
 <?php